mini2Dx/gradle-mali-plugin/README.md

 ## How to use

+First, download and install the Mali Texture Compression Tool from the [official website](https://developer.arm.com/products/software-development-tools/graphics-development-tools/mali-texture-compression-tool).

+Note the path to the _/bin_ directory once installed.

-Add the following buildscript configuration to the top of your build.gradle
+Next, add the following buildscript configuration to the top of your build.gradle

 ```gradle
 buildscript {